K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 started).

-This is equivalent to calling #to(partitioner, someTopicName)
+This is equivalent to calling #to(partitioner, someTopicName) and

-KStreamBuilder#table(someTopicName, queryableStoreName)
+KStreamBuilder#table(someTopicName, queryableStoreName).

-will be materialized in a local state store with the given store name (cf.
+The resulting KTable will be materialized in a local state store with the given store name (cf.

-KStreamBuilder.table(String, String)
+KStreamBuilder.table(String, String))

-- the function used to determine how records are distributed among partitions of the topic,
+partitioner - the function used to determine how records are distributed among partitions of the topic,

 StreamsBuilder#table(topic, Materialized.as(queryableStoreName))

-to read back as a KTable
+to read back as a KTableKTable from the topic.

 The specified topic should be manually created before it is used (i.e., before the Kafka Streams application is